komikndr/Go-VannillaREST/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This educational project is a simple Vanilla REST API inspired and adapted from the teachings of Eli Berdensky.
+This educational project is a simple Vanilla REST API inspired and adapted from the teachings of Eli Berdensky(https://eli.thegreenplace.net/2021/rest-servers-in-go-part-1-standard-library/#).
 The goal is to provide a hands-on learning experience for building a basic RESTful API using Golang.

 ## Features